Azure/azure-sdk-for-net/sdk/mixedreality/Azure.MixedReality.RemoteRendering/README.md

 ### Query the status of a conversion

+A conversion can take anywhere from seconds to hours.
+This code queries the status of a conversion until it has finished (or failed).

 ```csharp Snippet:QueryConversionStatus
     // Poll every 10 seconds completion every ten seconds.
     while (true)